nodejs/node-gyp/README.md

 You will also need to install:

-NOTE: node-gyp is compatible with Python v2.7, v3.5, v3.6, or v3.7 but node itself is not yet compatible with Python 3.
+NOTE: node-gyp is compatible with Python v2.7, v3.5, v3.6, or v3.7.
+If the
+Python to use is not explicitly configured (see "Configuring Python Dependency" below) it will attempt to find a compatible Python executable.

 ### On Unix